 It is in this context that we undertook this program review.
-In doing so, we reviewed all program material from 2002 (annual reports, annual student surveys, and other documents), when the program was redesigned.
+In doing so, we reviewed all program material (annual reports, annual student surveys, and other documents) from 2002, when the program was redesigned.
 We conducted an alumni and employer survey, and accessed other alumni survey data collected by the college.
-We reviewed other MPA programs to see how our curriculum compares.
-The faculty and staff engaged in a year-long strategic analysis/planning process, handily assisted by Faith Trimble (CEO, The Athena Group and The Evergreen State College MPA Alumna).
+We reviewed MPA programs to see how our curriculum compares with others.
+The faculty and staff engaged in a year-long strategic analysis/planning process, handily assisted by Faith Trimble (CEO, The Athena Group and TESC MPA Alumna).

-What the MPA program encompasses is the question we are attempting to answer in this review.
+What the MPA program is all about is the question we are attempting to answer in this review.
 What follows is a concise, but thorough, answer to this question.
-Supporting documentation is found in the appendices.
+Supporting documentation is found in the appendices, in a separate document.